Learning Multi-modal Representations by Watching Hundreds of Surgical Video Lectures: Approach

 \section{Approach}

 This section outlines our \textit{SurgVLP} approach for learning joint multi-modal representations from surgical video lectures and its adaptability to multiple downstream tasks.
 We first introduce the process of constructing a large-scale video clip-text pair dataset from surgical video lectures.
-Then, we present our dual-branch architecture consisting of one branch for the visual encoder and another for the text encoder to extract the latent vectors from the video clip and the corresponding multiple text views, respectively.
+Then, we present our dual-branch architecture consisting of one branch for the visual encoder and another for the text encoder to extract the latent vectors from the video clip and {the corresponding multiple views of texts from the ASR systems}, respectively. {We follow CLIP~\citep{radford2021learning} and use a dual-branch architecture to conduct the multi-modal representation learning}.
 We then describe our contrastive learning objective to optimize the dual-branch architecture using the joint latent vectors.
 Finally, we describe a variety of vision-and-language and vision-only surgical downstream tasks to evaluate learned multi-modal representations.